 It is important to understand that construction management contracts are different from prime contracts.
 Construction management contracts have to be carefully created just like any contract, but they must take into account the wishes of any property owners and state regulators.
 It is not uncommon for construction management contracting to be confused with general contracting, but the two are not the same.

-If you were to perform any type of construction management work for a public agency, it is very likely that the agency itself will draw up the contract it wants you to sign.
+If you were to perform any type of construction management work for a public agency, the agency itself will likely draw up the contract it wants you to sign.
 The only thing you have to do is sign the contract.
 However, as stated before, you will want to make sure that you review it very carefully.

 What Type of Fee Does the Construction Manager Charge?

 Most construction managers will charge a fee of three to five percent of the total project cost.
 Some will also charge a five percent fee, yet mark their materials and labor up 10 percent, meaning you are actually paying them 15 percent.

 If you need help with understanding construction management contracts and fees percentage, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.